 From the late 1930s.
 495 Beacon became Huntt’s Cafeteria.
 It continued to be located there until about 1950.

-In October of 1949, Louis Pappas, owner of the Esplanade Café at 25 Massachusetts Avenue, filed for (and subsequently received) permission to construct an addition at the rear of 25 Massachusetts Avenue, connecting with the rear wall of 495-497 Beacon.
+In October of 1949, Louis Pappas, president and treasurer of the Esplanade Café, filed for (and subsequently received) permission to construct an addition at the rear of 25 Massachusetts Avenue, connecting with the rear wall of 495-497 Beacon.

-In December of 1961, Edward J. Goodfellow and his wife, Mary, acquired 495-497 Beacon from I. J. Kennedy, Inc.
+In March of 1959, 25-27 Massachusetts Avenue and 495-497 Beacon were purchased from Esplanade Café, Inc., by I. J. Kennedy, Inc.

 In August of 1962, Edward Goodfellow filed for (and subsequently received) permission to convert 495-497 Beacon from four apartments and a restaurant into ten apartments and a restaurant.

-It was probably at about this time that the lots for 495-497 Beacon and 25-27 Massachusetts Avenue were adjusted, and a 6′ x 30′ strip of land at the rear of 25-27 Massachusetts was transferred to 495-497 Beacon.
-The transfer added 180 square feet to 495-497 Beacon (increasing the lot size from 2,232 sf to 2,412 sf., and reducing the lot size at 25-27 Massachusetts Avenue from 1,441 sf to 1,261 sf.
-The new lot lines were contained in a plan by William S. Crocker, Inc., surveyors, and filed with the Land Court on December 3, 1966.
+In December of 1966, Edward Goodfellow transferred the rear six feet of 25-27 Massachusetts Avenue (the rear yard over which the easement for access to the alley was located) to 495-497 Beacon.
+The transfer added 180 square feet to 495-497 Beacon (increasing the lot size from 2,232 sf to 2,412 sf, and reducing the lot size at 25-27 Massachusetts Avenue from 1,441 sf to 1,261 sf).
+The 6 foot wide strip was enclosed with a wall at the southern end, with a door in the wall to provide access to the passageway for 25-27 Massachusetts Avenue and 491 Beacon.
+The new lot lines were contained in a plan by William S. Crocker, Inc., surveyors, and filed with the Land Court on December 16, 1966.